Derek-X-Wang/attack-on-titans/README.md

 ## Why

 > I failed my google interview couple months ago.
 It's my fault.
 I didn't do my homework and was way too nervous.
-However, it still made feel bad.
+However, it still made me feel bad.
 So, I was thinking, "why not make it easier for everyone?"
 This is my little 'revenge'.
 Hope it will be useful for you also.

 ## Screenshots
 <img width="80%" alt="screen shot 2018-01-01 at 1 54 48 am" src="https://user-images.githubusercontent.com/6364170/34466906-ff28d2ae-ee97-11e7-86d0-5ffdebdd9d4b.png">